RochesterinNYC/SayWhat/README.md

 ####Current Status:

+- HEROKU DEPLOYMENT in progress.
+(R10 Timeout Error)
-Basic oauth flow and prediction user flow are implemented.
+- Basic oauth flow and prediction user flow are implemented.
-User can basically oauth through GroupMe and have ~100 sentences predicted for them through webapp.
+- User can basically oauth through GroupMe and have ~100 sentences predicted for them through webapp.

 ####To Use:

-Until the Django framework and GroupMe oauth are implemented, the only way to authenticate and train the markov bot on a corpus composed of the messages from your GroupMe groups is to get a groupme api token for your account and set it to the 'GROUPME_API_TOKEN' system variable.
+Until the Heroku deployment is complete, a GroupMe API client ID is required and should be stored as the 'GROUPME_API_TOKEN' system variable.

+####To Run:

+    pip install -r requirements.txt
+    python manage.py runserver

+or:

+    foreman start

 ####Functionality: